List of Suits characters: Robert Zane

-Robert Zane, played by Wendell Pierce, is Rachel's father, a well known Harvard-educated attorney and former classmate of Daniel Hardman, who is a name partner at Rand, Kaldore and Zane, a powerful and respected New York law firm and a Pearson Hardman (later Specter) competitor.
-Rachel doesn't like to let people know she is his daughter, choosing instead to prove she can make it in the legal profession without his help.
+Robert Zane, played by Wendell Pierce, is Rachel's father, a well known Harvard-educated attorney and former classmate of Daniel Hardman, who is a name partner at Rand Kaldor Zane, a powerful and respected New York law firm and a Pearson Hardman (later Specter) competitor.
+Rachel does not like to let people know she is his daughter, choosing instead to prove she can make it in the legal profession without his help.
 Robert has not been very supportive of Rachel's endeavors, especially when her test anxiety kept her from passing the LSAT, and he has on more than one occasion suggested that she choose another career path.
 Robert was the lawyer who replaced an attorney who died who was representing Folsom Foods against Pearson Hardman in a multi-case gender discrimination suit (season 2), until his daughter personally got involved with the case.
 That led Robert to drop the case and hire the recently dismissed Daniel Hardman to take over as an independent outside counsel for the case.

 In season 3, he makes several appearances: once while hosting Mike and Rachel for dinner, and later towards the end of the season when Mike approaches him and tries to convince him to give the firm an advance on the settlement from the Folsom Foods case, in exchange for a 20% cut in the settlement payout.
 He eventually agrees, but only after Mike leverages his relationship with Rachel in order to convince him to do it (to Rachel's wrath upon her discovery), souring their relationship for a while.